-Participate in premier AAPM educational content developed and presented by the foremost professionals in the field of pain medicine from the comfort of your own home.
+Participate in premier AAPM online educational content developed and presented by the foremost professionals in the field of pain medicine from the comfort of your own home.

 Hot Topics in Pain Management 2018